 With whom and by whom?

-The education team is comprised of individual with diverse backgrounds, experiences, and perspectives to engage our community for input and to collect stories and thereby expand and deepen learning.
+The education team is comprised of individual with diverse backgrounds, experiences, and perspectives to engage our community for input and to collect stories, thereby expanding and deepening learning.
 The programs at the Museum will be for us and by us.

 We want you to consider your role in Kansas City’s history and the telling of it and your own story.
 Do you have stories to share, perspectives to highlight, artifacts to contribute?